51Degrees/documentation/src/concepts/flowelements/aspectengine.md

 attempts to retrieve a value for a @property which was not included.
 An error would be returned stating that the **engine** was not configured correctly to return values for that @property.

-Both these cases are distinct from the case where the **engine** simply does not know what the @property is, and cannot return values for it.
+Both these cases are distinct from that where the **engine** simply does not know what the @property is, and cannot return values for it.
 So it is important to distinguish between these scenarios.